 For medical questions, we encourage you to review our information with your doctor.

-Many risk factors for melanoma have been found, but it’s not always clear exactly how they might cause cancer.
+While there are many known risk factors for melanoma, it’s not always exactly clear how they might cause cancer.

 For example, while most moles never turn into a melanoma, some do.
 Researchers have found some gene changes inside mole cells that may cause them to become melanoma cells.
 But it’s still not known exactly why some moles become cancerous while most don’t.

 DNA is the chemical in each of our cells that makes up our genes, which control how our cells function.
 We usually look like our parents because they are the source of our DNA.
-But DNA affects more than just how we look.
+But our genes affect more than just how we look.

-Cancers can be caused by DNA mutations (or other types of changes) that keep oncogenes turned on, or that turn off tumor suppressor genes.
-These types of gene changes can lead to cells growing out of control.
+Mutations or other changes in any of these types of genes might lead to cells growing out of control.
 Changes in several different genes are usually needed for a cell to become a cancer cell.
+To learn more, see Oncogenes, Tumor Suppressor Genes, and DNA Repair Genes.

 Most often, gene changes related to melanoma are acquired during a person’s lifetime and are not passed on to a person’s children (inherited).
-In some cases, these acquired mutations seem to happen randomly within a cell, without having a clear cause.
-In other cases, they likely happen as the result of exposure to an outside cause.
+Sometimes these acquired mutations seem to happen randomly within a cell, without having a clear cause.
+At other times, they likely happen as the result of exposure to an outside cause.

 The most common change in melanoma cells is a mutation in the BRAF oncogene, which is found in about half of all melanomas.
 Other genes that can be affected in melanoma include NRAS, CDKN2A, and NF1.
 (Usually only one of these genes is affected.)

-Some melanomas occur in parts of the body that are rarely exposed to sunlight.
-These melanomas often have different gene changes than those in melanomas that develop in sun-exposed areas, such as changes in the C-KIT (or just KIT) gene.
+Melanomas that start on the palms of the hands, soles of the feet, or under the nails (known as acral lentiginous melanomas), or on internal surfaces such as the mouth and vagina (mucosal melanomas), often have different gene changes than those in melanomas that develop in sun-exposed areas, such as changes in the C-KIT (or just KIT) gene.

 Less often, people inherit gene changes from a parent that clearly raise their risk of melanoma.